kyma-project/kyma/docs/compass/06-01-runtime-agent-compass-connection.md

 type: Custom Resource
 ---

-The `compassconnections.compass.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to prevent the status of the connection between Runtime Agent and Compass.
+The `compassconnections.compass.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to preserve the status of the connection between Runtime Agent and Compass.
 The `CompassConnection` custom resource (CR) contains the connection statuses and Compass URLs.
 To get the up-to-date CRD and show the output in the `yaml` format, run this command:

 ```bash
 kubectl get crd compassconnections.compass.kyma-project.io -o yaml